When a person who owes you money becomes bankrupt, your rights to pursue them for payment may change.

 If money is being paid due to a sale of assets or compulsory payments from the person who is bankrupt, the trustee will let you know.
 Before paying you any money, the trustee will request that you lodge a proof of debt[?].

-If the trustee is the Official Trustee[?]
-(AFSA), you can prove your debt by lodging a proof of debt form.
+You can prove your debt by lodging a proof of debt form.

 The trustee may ask you to verify your claim by way of a statutory declaration.
 If you fail to provide the statutory declaration, the trustee can dismiss your claim.